-5 Learning more
+7. Learning more

-It's possible to mix AvroMappers and AvroReducers with non-Avro Mappers and Reducers.
-See the org.apache.avro.mapred documentation for more details.
-There is also a org.apache.avro.mapreduce package for use with the new MapReduce API (org.apache.hadoop.mapreduce).
-It's also possible to implement your own Mappers and Reducers directly using the public classes provided in these libraries.
-See the AvroWordCount application, found under examples/mr-example/src/main/java/example/AvroWordCount.java in the Avro documentation, for an example of implementing a Reducer that outputs Avro data.
+The mapred API allows users to mix Avro AvroMappers and AvroReducers with non-Avro Mappers and Reducers and the mapreduce API allows users input Avro and output non-Avro or vice versa.

+The mapred package has API org.apache.avro.mapred documentation as does the org.apache.avro.mapreduce package.
+MapReduce API (org.apache.hadoop.mapreduce).
+Similarily to the mapreduce package, it's possible with the mapred API to implement your own Mappers and Reducers directly using the public classes provided in these libraries.
+See the AvroWordCount application, found under examples/mr-example/src/main/java/example/AvroWordCount.java in the Avro documentation, for an example of implementing a Reducer that outputs Avro data using the old MapReduce API.
+See the MapReduceAvroWordCount application, found under examples/mr-example/src/main/java/example/MapReduceAvroWordCount.java in the Avro documentation, for an example of implementing a Reducer that outputs Avro data using the new MapReduce API.